fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/handbook.md

 ## Study hours

 This is a 20 credit module.
 You are expected to spend about 200 hours studying on this course.
-This includes the time that you will spend copiling your portfolio for assessment, which is a continuous process throughout the course.
+This includes the time that you will spend compiling your portfolio for assessment, which is a continuous process throughout the course.

 All students are expected to undertake guided independent study, which includes wider reading/practice, follow-up work, the completion of assessment tasks, and revisions.